 Queries allow the automatic inserting, updating or deletion of records or data received by the sentinel's input plug-in into a pre-defined table.

-Creating a new Step 1 Right-click on Query and select New. query There are 3 types of query: Insert - to insert data into a predefined table, Update - to update or modify data into a pre-defined table, and Delete - to delete data into a pre-defined table.
+Creating a new query

+Step 1 Right-click on Query and select New.

+There are 3 types of query: Insert - to insert data into a predefined table, Update - to update or modify data into a pre-defined table, and Delete - to delete data into a pre-defined table.

 Step 2 Go to Query type and select Insert and select the table you want the information to go into from the into table drop-down list.

+A query table is displayed showing:

+Name: field name as in the associated table

+Type: field's character type

+Variable: any name entered here will serve as an alias

+to the field name

+Value: any data entered here will populate this field in

+all instances

-A query table is displayed showing: Name: field name as in the associated table Type: field's character type Variable: any name entered here will serve as an alias to the field name Value : any data entered here will populate this field in all instances Step 3 Select the fields that will be used at the query level.
+Step 3 Select the fields that will be used at the query

+level.

 All non-selected fields will be set to NULL value.

 At the bottom, the edit textbox lets you see the SQL query you are building.

-Step 4 Click on Edit to manually make any modifica- tions.
+Step 4 Click on Edit to manually make any modifications.

 If you choose to work with Update and Delete queries, you will have to define a WHERE statement in order to identify which records to work on.
-For this, you must: Step 1 Select a field name.
-Step 2 Define a condition by choosing one of the viding either a fixed value or a variable.
+For this, you must:

+Step 1 Select a field name.

+Step 2 Define a condition by choosing one of the available operators.
+The condition can be done by providing either a fixed value or a variable.
 Once executed, the variable will receive a value from the incoming data stream, either through the use of a direct assignment or through a mapped zone.

-Step 2 Define a condition by choosing one of the available operators.
-The condition can be done by pro-